Buying a car in the UK and bringing it to Ireland.

-If you are importing a new car from another EU country you also have to pay VAT (Value Added Tax), usually when registering the car.
+If you are importing a new car from another EU country into Ireland you have to pay VAT (Value Added Tax), usually when registering the car.
 A new car is defined as a car that has been in use for 6 months or less, or has been driven for 6,000 kilometres or less.

 The VAT is payable even where you have paid VAT in the other country.

-If you are importing a new or second hand car from the UK or anywhere else outside the EU, VAT (and customs duty) is payable
+If you are importing a new or second-hand car into Ireland from the UK or anywhere else outside the EU, VAT and customs duty is payable

 If you are importing a new car (less than 3 months old or travelled less than 3,000km) you must also bring an EU Whole Vehicle Type-Approval Certificate of Conformity.
-If you are importing and registering used car (over 3 months or 3,000km) you must also bring evidence of previous registration such as foreign certificate of registration, a certificate of permanent exportation or a certificate of de-registration
+If you are importing and registering a used car (over 3 months or 3,000km) you must also bring evidence of previous registration such as a foreign certificate of registration, a certificate of permanent exportation or a certificate of de-registration